jfmatth/openshift-django17/README.md

 ```
 - Now use your browser to connect to the Admin site.

+### Static files
+Static files are already setup and ready to use for either local or Openshift use.

+Place all static files / folders into the static folder.
+They will be collected with collectstatic when pushed to openshift.

+DO NOT PUT STATIC FILES INTO /wsgi/static/, this is merely a place holder for collectstatic.

 ### Running locally and the django tutorial
 This repository was designed to allow you to quickly develop and deploy a website to Openshift.
 For local development, make sure you have the following setup: